 Sociopaths are the second kid in this analogy.
 Only instead of being mediocre athletes with bad swings and clumsy feet, they are social outliers with limited emotional range and a penchant for lying.

-Sociopathic children aren’t like this.
+But sociopathic children aren’t like this.
 Sociopaths are born with temperaments that make socialization difficult.
-As I said before, it’s akin to having an emotional learning disability.
+As I explained earlier, it’s akin to having an emotional learning disability.
 Psychopaths are never able to overcome this disability due to biological defects.
 But sociopaths do not have these defects.
 This means they are capable of learning social emotions in spite of having a temperament that makes it difficult.
 Their innate disposition is not emotionally turn-key so the process of learning socialization takes a bit more time.